Dirk Chivers: Later career

 In September, Chivers joined up with Robert Culliford (who had recently left William Kidd) and Joseph Wheeler with his quartermaster Nathaniel North.
 Together Chivers, Culliford, Wheeler, and North captured the Great Mohammed along with £130,000.
 Taking command of his new prize, the ship was renamed the New Soldado (or the Soldado II) and returned to Saint Mary's Island where they stayed at a settlement run by Edward Welch.

-The following year, however, Chivers was forced to sink the New Soldado to block the harbor passage of Saint Mary's with the appearance of four British battleships in September 1699.
+The following year, however, Chivers was forced to sink the New Soldado to block the harbor passage of Saint Mary's with the appearance of four British warships in September 1699.
 Despite his efforts, he and Culliford eventually accepted a royal pardon (under the 1698 Act of Grace, in spite of its expiration) and arranged passage home on the merchantman Vine.
 Several members of Chivers' crew returned to America separately, offering Giles Shelley large sums to take them as passengers aboard his ship Nassau.